Classic Peanut Butter Cookies With a Salty Twist

 - Preheat oven to 375 degrees and grease two large baking sheets with butter.

 - In a large bowl, beat sugar and butter until smooth and creamy.
 (You may use a hand blender or wooden spoon to blend the mixture together.
 Use whichever method is most convenient for you.)

 - Mix in peanut butter and vanilla extract until smooth and creamy.

 - Beat in one fresh egg.
 Consistency should be smooth and well incorporated.

 - Add in table salt and baking soda, followed by the flour.
 Mix until ingredients together until well combined.

-I think that fine grain Himalayan salt better tasting than course sea salt when it's sprinkled on baked goods.
-The grains are less coarse and melt in the mouth quickly---you don't get a sudden crunching feeling--like chomping down on a grain of sand or eggshell---when you bite into the cookies.
+I think that fine grain Himalayan salt better tasting than coarse sea salt when it's sprinkled on baked goods.
+The grains are less coarse and melt in the mouth quickly—you don't get a sudden crunching feeling--like chomping down on a grain of sand or eggshell—when you bite into the cookies.
 I find that sea salt can be too coarse unless they are pushed through a grinder first.
-If you don't have your own grinder, make sure to look for Himalayan salt that is labelled fine grain.
+If you don't have your own grinder, make sure to look for Himalayan salt that is labeled "fine grain."

 Do You Like to Bake for Other People?

 I never realized how satisfying it was to bake something sweet for people I cared about until I got over my fear of messing up and made my first cheesecake from scratch.
 Since then, I've settled on a few favorite dessert recipes that I can confidently whip up without much fuss.
 Here are some of the reasons scientists, and bakers alike, believe that baking is good for your heart and soul: